MarioHdzCtu/angular-registry-frontend/README.md

 Or using docker in a container with

-`docker run -d -p4200:4200 --name your-conteiner-name your-image-build-name`
+`docker run -d -p4200:4200 --name your-container-name your-image-build-name`

+**Docker deployment**

+Build image with normal command

+`
+docker build -t <tag-your-image>
+`

+Run command with environment variable for docker registry and binding port for nginx.

+`
+docker run -d -p 80:80 -e REGISTRY_URL="<your-registry-IP-and-port>" --name <your-container-name>
+`